plumbis/upbound-demos/argocd/argocd-apps.md

 ![HTTPS URL from GitHub](images/https-repo-url.png)

 Use this HTTPS address to create the `REPO_URL` environmental variable.
+From the above example image
 `export REPO_URL=https://github.com/plumbis/upbound-demos.git`
 </details>